-When I plan ahead for vegan recipes for the Super Bowl and other parties, I consider a lot of variables.
-First, and foremost, who are my guests or where am I going to watch the BIG GAME.
+When I plan for vegan recipes for the Super Bowl and other parties, I consider many variables.
+First and foremost, who are my guests, or where will I watch the BIG GAME.
 Most often than not, I enjoy entertaining for a variety of reasons.
 One, I can control the food options, which means I make it so I can eat.
 And, I try to make my vegan and carnivore guests happy.

-Although the majority of the time I serve only vegan options, that fool my friends, I always have people bring a dish, regardless of its origin to share.
-From time to time, though, they bring shrimp, cheese, and meat which sits right next to my beautiful veggies dishes.
+Although most of the time I serve only vegan options that fool my friends, I always have people bring a dish, regardless of its origin, to share.
+From time to time, though, they bring shrimp, cheese, and meat, which sits right next to my beautiful veggies dishes.

-Regardless if you are hosting or attending a party, and of the below vegan recipes are perfect for any crowd.
-Any time I attend a party and bring a vegan dish, it seems to disappear from the table more often than the other food at the table.
-As a result, I generally bring two dishes, so I can guarantee I can eat something before my dish vanishes.
+Regardless if you are hosting or attending a party, and the below vegan recipes are perfect for any crowd.
+Whenever I attend a party and bring a vegan dish, it seems to disappear from the table more often than the other food at the table.
+As a result, I generally bring two dishes to guarantee I can eat something before my dish vanishes.

-These little meatballs, though simple to make, are so tasty, you won’t believe how fast they disappear from the crockpot.
+Though simple to make, these little meatballs are so tasty that you won't believe how fast they disappear from the crockpot.
 And, the meat-eaters are the first to eat and rave about how yummy they are.
-I absolutely LOVE my crockpot, I actually own two.
-And, since I have two crockpots, I make a Vegan Chili Recipe to put in the other one.
+I absolutely LOVE my crockpot; I actually own two.
+Since I have two crockpots, I make a Vegan Chili Recipe to put in the other one.

 Even though this recipe has alternative meat, it can be made without it as well.
-Since it is made it the crockpot, it is the perfect dish to take to a party or keep on warm on your buffet table at home.
+Since it is made in the crockpot, it is the perfect dish to take to a party or keep warm on your buffet table at home.

 My new favorite vegan recipes for the Super Bowl is definitely tater tot nachos.
 Although these are homemade tater tots, Alexia tater tots are low in fat, vegan, and quick to heat in the oven.
 Top with your favorite nacho toppings, and watch the crowd go wild.

-Regardless of my Super Bowl Day menu, I always make a big batch of Skinny Nacho “Cheese” Sauce not only to have for a dip, but it also goes in the Skinny “Cheesy” Spinach Artichoke Dip…Fat-Free and Fabulous and my Skinny Chili ‘Cheese’ Dip.
+Regardless of my Super Bowl Day menu, I always make a big batch of Vegan Nacho “Cheese” Sauce not only to have for a dip, but it also goes in the “Cheesy” Spinach Artichoke Dip…Fat-Free and Fabulous and my Vegan Chili ‘Cheese’ Dip.
 So, one nacho cheese recipe prepares three different appetizers.

 When in doubt, combine chili and Skinny Nacho “Cheese” Sauce to make a spectacular chili cheese dip.
 Again, this crockpot dip can be made ahead of time and kept warm in the crockpot.